Your partner in philanthropy. SEE advisor resources

 Housing

-Where you live can critically impact your quality of life, including health, security, and education.
-Stable, sufficient housing that meets the household’s needs encourages connections with neighbors, can lower crime, and instill a sense of pride.
+Where you live can critically affect your quality of life, including health, security, and education.
+Stable, sufficient housing that meets a household’s needs encourages connections with neighbors, can lower crime rates, and instill a sense of pride.
 However, a lack of safe, reliable, and efficient housing can have the opposite effect, causing neighborhoods to deteriorate as residents leave for other areas and businesses decline or exit.

 Affordability

 While our community is often considered an affordable place to live, a closer look at rental costs shows that is not true for all.
-To afford a two-bedroom apartment, a renter in our community would need to make $19 an hour.
-In the metro, 25% of households make less than $17 an hour.
+To afford a two-bedroom apartment, a resident in our community would need to make more than $22 an hour.

-Almost 1 in 2 local renters are spending too much on housing.
+Nearly half of local renters are spending too much on housing.
 It is recommended that less than 30% of a household’s income be spent on housing costs.
-In our community, 45% of renters spend 30% or more of their income on housing costs.
-Of those who own their own home, only 19% spend more than 30% of their income on their home and related costs.
+In our community, about 45% of renters exceed this threshold.
+Among homeowners, only 18% spend more than 30% of their income on their home and related expenses.

 Housing Quality

 Iowa and Nebraska have some of the lowest rates of housing problems in the country.
-Iowa ranks #3 and Nebraska ranks #6.
-Both states have a lower percentage of households with severe housing problems than other states.
-A severe housing problem is defined as occupied housing units with at least one of the following problems: lack of complete kitchen facilities, lack of plumbing facilities, overcrowding, or severely cost-burdened occupants
+Iowa ranks third and Nebraska ranks sixth.
+Compared to other states, both have fewer households facing severe housing problems, defined as occupied units with at least one of the following problems: lack of complete kitchen facilities, lack of plumbing facilities, overcrowding, or severely cost-burdened occupants.

 However, people of color are disproportionately impacted by housing problems.
 While Nebraska only has 12% of occupied housing units experiencing severe housing problems, there is a racial disparity among those impacted.